jlsk22/hell0world.github.io/_posts/2-17-2020 Art Field Trip.md

 ---
- *New York Clearing* by Sir Anthony Gormely
+"New York Clearing" by Sir Anthony Gormely
 ---
 Document your experience and write about the exhibition, show, or work that you visited for your homework.
 Questions to use as starting places: What exhibition or event did you go to?
 What work stood out to you?
 If none of them did, why not?